Check the Beginning of a String Using PowerShell

-1. Using the -Like Logical Operator to Check the Beginning of a String Using PowerShell
+1. Using the -like Logical Operator to Check the Beginning of a String in PowerShell

-2. Using the -cLike Logical Operator to Check the Beginning of a String Using PowerShell
+2. Using the -clike Logical Operator to Check the Beginning of a String in PowerShell

-3. Using the StartsWith() Function to Check the Beginning of a String Using PowerShell
+3. Using the StartsWith() Function to Check the Beginning of a String in PowerShell

 This article will demonstrate how to check the beginning of a string variable using different methods in Windows PowerShell.

-Using the -Like Logical Operator to Check the Beginning of a String Using PowerShell
+Using the -like Logical Operator to Check the Beginning of a String in PowerShell

-The following method checks if a string starts with another string using the -like operator.
 By default, the -Like operator ignores the case-sensitive statement.
-However, as mentioned before, if we use logical operators, it must be partnered with an asterisk wildcard.
+However, if we use logical operators, it must be partnered with an asterisk wildcard (*).

 $strVal = 'Hello World'